Linuxfabrik/lfops/roles/fail2ban/README.md

 Filters and jails are defined in the inventory (`fail2ban__filters__*_var` / `fail2ban__jails__*_var`).
 Each entry either references one of the templates shipped with the role, or uses the `raw` template to deploy an arbitrary filter or jail definition.

-This role provides two additional filters:
+This role provides three additional filters:

+* apache-404: Matches HTTP 404 responses in Apache access logs.
+Can be used to ban IPs causing excessive 404 errors.
 * apache-dos: Matches all incoming requests to Apache.
 Can be used to limit the number of allowed requests per client.
 * portscan: Instantly blocks an IP if it accesses a non-permitted port.
 Note that this requires an iptables firewall with logging (for example, fwbuilder).